jzzocc/mruby-iOS/README.md

 ## Usage

-The repo this is forked from has [a great overview](https://github.com/carsonmcdonald/ios-ruby-embedded#example-use).
+The repo this is forked from has [a great overview](https://github.com/carsonmcdonald/ios-ruby-embedded#example-use) and its author, Carson McDonald, also has [an excellent example project](https://github.com/carsonmcdonald/MRubyiOSExample).
 You can also check out [mirb-iOS](https://github.com/jzzocc/mirb-iOS) for an atypical usage.

 ## License